en-di/en-di.org/content/being-authentic-and-not-giving-a-damn/index.md

 summary: |
   On so many occasions I have been told to just be myself, yet it took me a while to figure out who I am and what it means to be me.
-  Adding other people to the equasion was and still is an even bigger challenge, but I do believe I figured a thing or two about it along the way.
+  Adding other people to the equation was and still is an even bigger challenge, but I do believe I figured a thing or two about it along the way.
 ---